achlysproject/achlys/README.md

 - [partisan](https://github.com/lasp-lang/partisan) `3.0.0`
 - [lasp](https://github.com/lasp-lang/lasp) `0.9.0`

+## Wiki

+A [Wiki](https://github.com/Laymer/achlys/wiki/Achlys-Wiki) is currently being written and will aim at providing a wide range of examples and tutorials in order to demonstrate the capabilities of Lasp on GRiSP at the Edge.

 ## EDoc preview

 The development process has not yet reached a level of maturity allowing for an actual release of the program.